Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 \begin{theoremalpha} Let $X$ be a compact, simply connected, oriented, smooth 4-manifold. \begin{enumerate}[leftmargin=*] \itemsep{0em} \item When $X$ is spin, the map $F \mapsto (\Theta(F),\Delta_F)$ induces a group isomorphism

 \item When $X$ is not spin, the map $F \mapsto \Delta_F$ induces a group isomorphism

 \end{enumerate} \end{theoremalpha}

-In particular, if $\Delta_F = \Delta_{F'}$, and additionally in the spin case if $\Theta(F) =\Theta(F')$, then $F$ and $F'$ are smoothly stably isotopic rel.\ boundary.
-In the special case that the boundary of $X$ is nonempty and connected, Theorem~\ref{theoremB} exactly recovers \cite[Theorem~3.7]{MR2197449}.
+In particular, if $\Delta_F = \Delta_{F'}$, and additionally in the spin case if $\Theta(F) =\Theta(F')$, then $F$ and~$F'$ are smoothly stably isotopic rel.\ boundary.
+In the special case that the boundary of $X$ is nonempty and connected, Theorem~\ref{theoremB} exactly recovers \cite[Theorem~3.7]{MR2197449}. when $X$ is closed, this recovers the classical computation of Wall, Kreck, and Quinn~\cite{Wall-diffeo,MR561244,Quinn:isotopy}, which as above also uses one of \cite{Gabai-schoenflies,GGHKP}.

 In Section~\ref{sec:isometries}, we study the relationship of Poincar\'{e} variations to isometries of the intersection form, which allows us in some cases to phrase Theorems~\ref{theoremA} and~\ref{theoremB} in the more familiar language of isometries.
 To state the result, let $\Aut^{\fix}_{\partial}(H_2(X),\lambda_X)\subseteq \Aut(H_2(X),\lambda_X)$ be the subgroup of the isometries of the intersection form $\lambda_X$ that induce the identity map on the homology of the boundary and induce the trivial permutation of the set of spin structures on the boundary (see~Definitions~\ref{def:algebraicidentity} and~\ref{def:algebraicfix} for the precise statement).
-When $X$ is spin all isometries of $\lambda_X$ induce the trivial permutation on the boundary spin structures, and so in the spin case $\Aut^{\fix}_{\partial}(H_2(X),\lambda_X)= \Aut_{\partial}(H_2(X),\lambda_X)$; see Lemma~\ref{lem:spinkillsfix}.
+When the rank of $H_1(\partial X;\Q)$ is at most~1, there is an isomorphism $\mathcal{V}(H_2(X),\lambda_X)\cong\Aut_\partial^{\fix}(H_2(X),\lambda)$; see Theorem~\ref{thm:Saekialgebraic}.
+When~$X$ is spin all isometries of $\lambda_X$ induce the trivial permutation on the boundary spin structures, and so in the spin case $\Aut^{\fix}_{\partial}(H_2(X),\lambda_X)= \Aut_{\partial}(H_2(X),\lambda_X)$; see Lemma~\ref{lem:spinkillsfix}.

-\begin{corollaryalpha} Let $(X,\partial X)$ be a compact, simply connected, oriented, topological $4$-manifold such that $\partial X$ has the rational homology of $S^3$ or of $S^1\times S^2$. \begin{enumerate}[leftmargin=*] \itemsep{0em} \item The map $F\mapsto F_*$ induces a group isomorphism
+\begin{corollaryalpha} Let $X$ be a compact, simply connected, oriented, topological $4$-manifold such that $\partial X$ has the rational homology of $S^3$ or of $S^1\times S^2$. \begin{enumerate}[leftmargin=*] \itemsep{0em} \item The map $F\mapsto F_*$ induces a group isomorphism

-\item When $(X,\partial X)$ is moreover smooth, the map $F\mapsto F_*$ induces a group isomorphism
+\item When $X$ is moreover smooth, the map $F\mapsto F_*$ induces a group isomorphism

 \end{enumerate} \end{corollaryalpha}